taehyounpark/queryosity/README.md

     -  Handling (or ignoring) the selection weight is also up to the counter.
 - Can be `fill()`ed with columns such that their values are also known for each entry.

-A full user-implementation must specify what (arbitrary) action is to be performed, its output result, and how they should be merged from multiple threads.
+A full user-implementation must specify what (arbitrary) action is to be performed and its output result.
 ```cpp
 // Hist<1,float> is user-implemented.
 auto pth_hist = ds.book<Hist<1,float>>("pth",100,0,400).fill(pth).at(cut_2los);